I drive people to their destinations as I drive towards my destiny.

 The Loop has at least 30 rider revered residences.
-The mile long stretch of Michigan from Randolph St to Roosevelt Rd is host to six such places including the Congress and Hilton Chicago.
-It is also the west street front to Grant and Millennium Parks.
-Lollapolooza, the Taste and other massive audience/rider gatherings occur at these parks.
+The mile-long stretch of Michigan from Randolph St to Roosevelt Rd is host to six such places including the Congress and Hilton Chicago.
+It is also the west street front of Grant and Millennium Parks.
+Lollapolooza, the Taste, and other massive audience/rider gatherings occur at these parks.

 Boulevard or street, Michigan Avenue is a street serious Chicago rideshare drivers should get to know.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 James C Moore (author) from Joliet, IL on October 09, 2019:

 You have a good ideal but I'm not the one to compare.
 I've never driven for Lyft.
 However, I can compare Uber and Via.
 That hub may be coming soon.